terrycojones/pegwords/README.md

 ### Getting the sequence of digits for a list of words

-Simpler is going the other way:
+Simpler is to go the other way, converting a sequence of words into their corresponding digits:

 ```sh
 $ ./words-to-digits.py hello world